 JPedal has the option to customize the gui without any need for programming knowledge.

 The user may have interface options activated and deactivated in the properties file just by setting a flag to true for active, or false for inactive.
 If you wish to you may do this hand by editing the properties file.
-Alternatively you can use our new user interface to control the viewer gui.
+Alternatively you can use the new user interface to control the viewer gui.

 First open the viewer and click on the Edit menu option then Preferences.